 Each year, approximately 4.5 million people in the country will be injured by a dog bite.
 Bites can result in serious injuries, lead to life-threatening infections, and cause permanent disfigurement.
 In Florida, dog owners can be held financially responsible for harm caused by their pets.
-If you have been bitten by a dog in Florida, contact Lavent Law today for help recovering the money you deserve.
+If you have been bitten by a dog in Florida, contact Lavent Law, P.A. today for help recovering the money you deserve.

 For years, our Florida personal injury attorneys have successfully handled personal injury claims on behalf of injured dog bite victims.
 We have a thorough understanding of Florida dog bite law and know how to negotiate the best possible settlement for our clients.
 We will not rest until you are properly compensated for your Florida dog bite injuries.
 Call us today to schedule your free consultation and learn more.

 Florida Dog Bite Law